slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Nobody feels love when they feel shame.' -- John Townsend*

-### How is shame created?
+### How is shame created and how to fix it?

+*'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

 When you try to fix something about yourself, you automatically create shame, because you’re saying this thing that’s true about myself is wrong.

-### How to fix shame?

-*'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

-You gotta share that shit in order to heal it.
+So you gotta share that shit in order to heal it.
 Speaking openly about an imperfection is a sign of strength, not a weakness.

 > *'Just get out of the room.' -- Robert Glover*